dibsy/custom-bloodhound-queries/dcsync/README.md

 The above query do not return the other possible paths to carry out DCSync.
 For example it do not include edges with GetChanges and GetChangesAll permissions.
 As obtained from BloodHound documentation, DS-Replication-Get-Changes-All permission in conjunction with DS-Replication-Get-Changes, a principal may perform a DCSync attack.

-Hence we can modify the query a little bit to obtain those missing paths.
+We can modify the query a little bit to obtain those missing paths.

 ```cypher
 MATCH p=()-[:DCSync|AllExtendedRights|GenericAll|GetChanges|GetChangesAll]->(:Domain)